Frequently Asked Questions

 Breathwork and bodywork offer space to pause, reconnect, and gently orient during uncertain or demanding times.
 Rather than fixing or pushing for outcomes, the work supports steadiness, presence, and self-awareness while things are shifting.

-You do not need to be in crisis to benefit.
-Curiosity, or a sense of feeling disconnected or flat, is often enough.
+You don’t need to have a clear problem or be in crisis.
+Curiosity, or a sense that something feels off, is often enough.

 • Each session begins with a short conversation to check in and understand what is present for you on the day.
 This helps guide the session in a way that feels supportive and appropriate.